codeforpakistan/House-Allotment-Management-System/readme.md

 the employee can be searched once founder there is green button on the right hand side parallel to each employee details.
-In order to add the employee request to waiting list that green button must be clicked to approve the request. once the request is successfully sent to waiting list it can be seen in the Relevant Waiting list, once the request is approved the allotment page will appear. to simplifcy and make thing efficent the colony must be selected first and than the house. and by clicking Allot...
+In order to add the employee request to waiting list that green button must be clicked to approve the request. once the request is successfully sent to waiting list it can be seen in the Relevant Waiting list, once the request is approved the allotment page will appear. to simplifcy and make thing efficent the colony must be selected first and then the house. and by clicking Allot...
 Voila we are all done.

 ## Features
 * Multiple User Login / User Registration.